citp/privacy-policy-historical/q/qu/qui/quityourdayjob.com.md

-> *The following text is extracted and transformed from the quityourdayjob.com privacy policy that was archived on 2007-05-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070509142152id_/http%3A//www.quityourdayjob.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the quityourdayjob.com privacy policy that was archived on 2007-12-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071213062001id_/http%3A//www.quityourdayjob.com/privacy.php) for the most accurate reproduction.*

 # Quit Your Day Job Privacy Policy

-[](http://www.truste.org/ivalidate.php?url=www.quityourdayjob.com&sealid=101)Our Privacy Policy is designed to assist you in understanding how we collect and use the personal information you provide to us and to assist you in making informed decisions when using our site as well as our products and services.
+Our Privacy Policy is designed to assist you in understanding how we collect and use the personal information you provide to us and to assist you in making informed decisions when using our site as well as our products and services.

 **What Information Do We Collect?**